cjdelisle/cjdns/doc/Whitepaper.md

 route to the node which was asked with the route to the node in the response, yielding a route to the final destination through them.

-Router messages are sent as normal UDP/IPv6 packets except that their UDP source and destination port numbers are zero and the hop limit (TTL) field in the IPv6 header is set to zero.
-Any packet which meets these characteristics is to be considered a router message and any packet which doesn't is not.
-It is critical that inter-router communications are themselves, not routed because it would break the label splicing for search responses.
+Router messages are sent as Data Packets whose content-type is 256 (Route Header).

-The content of the inter-router messages is [bEncoded][bEncode] dictionaries.
+The payload of these inter-router messages is [bEncoded][bEncode] dictionaries.
 Routers send search queries which have a key called "q", and replies which don't.
 Routers SHOULD reply to a message with a "q" entry but MUST NOT reply if there is none, lest they reply to a reply.
 All messages have a transaction id